Distributional Random Forests for Complex Survey Designs: Introduction

+\paragraph{Related work.} Within survey methodology, regression methods are predominantly parametric or semiparametric, based on (pseudo) probability weights and M- or Z-estimating equations \citep{van1996m, nan2013general, lumley2017fitting}, with regularized variants for high-dimensional auxiliary information \citep{iparragirre2023variable}.
+Classical nonparametric smoothers including local polynomials \citep{kikechi2017local}, Nadaraya--Watson estimators \citep{harms2010kernel}, and additive models have been adapted to surveys \citep{breidt2005model}, with recent extensions to functional responses \citep{koffman2025functionscalarregressioncomplex}, but focus on conditional means of continuous univariate outcomes.
+Design-based central limit theorems and empirical-process results for Horvitz--Thompson and H\'ajek-weighted measures \citep{horvitz1952generalization, bellhouse2001central, Lumley2005-em, boistard_functional_2017, schochet2022design} characterize the asymptotic behavior of design-weighted estimators in classical settings, but do not extend directly to processes indexed by the function class of data-adaptive tree partitions.

+Recent machine-learning methods for survey data include kernel methods such as kernel ridge regression and kernel smoothing under specific designs \citep{matabuena2023distributional}, including distributional and Fr\'echet-regression approaches for NHANES \citep{10.1093/biostatistics/kxaf013}.
+In the i.i.d.\ setting, distributional random forests \citep{cevid2022distributional} estimate the full conditional law but assume independent sampling (cf.\ the Hilbert-space discussion above).
+Tree- and forest-based methods for survey data have been surveyed recently \citep{bhaduri2025review}; concrete instances include \citet{toth2011building, mcconvilletoth2019automated, dagdoug2023model, toth2025bayesian}, with theoretical guarantees confined to specific designs and to low-dimensional, mean- or prediction-type targets.
+Deep generative approaches to conditional density estimation (normalizing flows \citep{winkler2019learning}, conditional GANs \citep{mirza2014conditional}, diffusion models \citep{ho2020denoising}) offer, to our knowledge, no native mechanism for design incorporation, despite the opportunity for design-aware extensions.
+Consequently, practitioners applying ML to survey data have often had to ignore part of the design information \citep{west2016analytic, ridgeway2015propensity}.

-The remainder of the paper is organized as follows.
-Section~\ref{sec:setup} formalizes the complex-survey setup and recalls background information on the mean kernel embeddings.
-Section~\ref{sec:algorithm} presents the algorithm and the main theoretical results.
-Section~\ref{sec:sim} reports simulations and comparisons with a distributional random forest that ignores the design.
-Section~\ref{sec:casestudy} analyzes NHANES.
-Section~\ref{sec:dis} discusses limitations and future work.
-All proofs of the theoretical results and a notation table (Table S3) are provided in the Supplementary Material.
+\paragraph{Outline.} Section~\ref{sec:setup} formalizes the complex-survey setup and briefly reviews kernel mean embeddings.
+Section~\ref{sec:algorithm} presents SDRF and the main consistency results.
+Section~\ref{sec:implementation} collects practical guidance for deployment.
+Section~\ref{sec:sim} reports simulations, including ablations isolating each design ingredient.
+Section~\ref{sec:casestudy} applies SDRF to NHANES.
+Section~\ref{sec:dis} discusses limitations and extensions.
+All proofs and a notation table are in the Supplementary Material.